Signed in as:

-With raw storytelling, modern pop production, and a fearless emotional core, her songs are made for anyone who wants to feel seen, understood, and a little less alone.
+With a focus on turning vulnerability into strength, her songs are designed to connect — to make people feel seen, understood, and a little less alone.

 In MS, the body’s own immune system mistakenly attacks and damages the fatty material – called myelin – around the nerves.
 As the myelin breaks down during an MS attack, patches of nerves become exposed and then scarred, which render the nerves unable to communicate messages properly and at risk of subsequent degeneration.